Last updated: 02/20/2019

 Detoxing from opioids involves more than clearing the toxins from the body.
 Long term cravings and altered brain functions can leave a person vulnerable to higher rates of relapse than a majority of other drugs.
 Although opioid withdrawals are not generally life-threatening, they can be painful and unpleasant and for many, the detox process is too overwhelming to complete on their own, requiring a substitute medication for both the acute phase and the post withdrawals to keep them engaged in the process.

-Once an opioid dependence is diagnosed and the person is determine to be an appropriate candidate for Suboxone detoxification who will comply with treatment safety and compliance, Suboxone can be prescribed with greater convenience and confidentiality for the individual’s comfort.
+Once an opioid dependence is diagnosed and the person is determined to be an appropriate candidate for Suboxone detoxification who will comply with treatment safety and compliance, Suboxone can be prescribed with greater convenience and confidentiality for the individual’s comfort.
 Suboxone detoxification helps the person gain enough time away from the shorter acting opiates, reducing tolerance, minimizing withdrawals and the cravings, and stabilizing internal physiological disruptions that keep opioid dependents in the realms of addiction.

-As determined by the provider and the opioid dependent person, the Suboxone detoxification treatment can last as long as the person needs it to remain free from the other drugs.
+As determined by the provider and the opioid-dependent person, the Suboxone detoxification treatment can last as long as the person needs it to remain free from the other drugs.
 Dosages can be gradually tapered off with a minimum of adverse effects when there is evidence of sustained medical and psychosocial stability.

 Benefits of Suboxone Detoxification

 The risks of illicit opioid abuse is high including overdose, death, physical and mental health disorders, the destruction of family units, and significant social dysfunctions.
-By using Suboxone in detoxification treatments provided more conveniently through office-based settings, patients are more likely to remain engaged in treatment long enough to achieve and maintain a longer term abstinence from those types of drugs.
+By using Suboxone in detoxification treatments provided more conveniently through office-based settings, patients are more likely to remain engaged in treatment long enough to achieve and maintain long term abstinence from those types of drugs.

 Because there is a leniency in the dispensing requirements of Suboxone, less frequent visits are necessary and prescriptions up to a month can help to eliminate some of the burdens of travel, time, and costs associated with other treatments.

 Suboxone detoxification allows the person to pursue normal, healthy, and productive daily functioning without the adverse effects and behaviors associated with illicit opioid abuse.
-By working closely with the provider, the opioid dependent should no longer desire other opioids thereby improving their overall health and giving them more time to focus on the things that matter most such as work, family, and a better quality of life.
+By working closely with the provider, the opioid-dependent should no longer desire other opioids thereby improving their overall health and giving them more time to focus on the things that matter most such as work, family, and a better quality of life.

 Suboxone detoxification treatment can be extended for months and if necessary and the person can be transitioned to a maintenance phase indefinitely to prevent relapse.